Amish: 20th century

 Red barns are common on Amish farms.

 Although splits happened among the Old Order in the 19th century in Mifflin County, Pennsylvania, a major split occurred in World War I. At that time, two very conservative affiliations emerged – the Swartzentruber Amish in Holmes County, Ohio, and the Buchanan Amish in Iowa.
 The Buchanan Amish soon were joined by like-minded congregations all over the country.

 With Germany's aggression toward the US in World War I came the suppression of the German language in the US that eventually led to language shift of most Pennsylvania German speakers, leaving the Amish and other Old Orders as almost the only speakers by the end of the 20th century.
 This created a language barrier around the Amish that did not exist before in that form.

 In the late 1920s, the more change-minded faction of the Old Order Amish, that wanted to adopt the car, broke away from the mainstream and organized under the name Beachy Amish.

 During the Second World War, the old question of military service for the Amish came up again.
 Because Amish young men in general refused military service, they ended up in the Civilian Public Service (CPS), where they worked mainly in forestry and hospitals.
 The fact that many young men worked in hospitals, where they had a lot of contact with more progressive Mennonites and the outside world, had the result that many of these men never joined the Amish church.

 In the 1950s, the Beachy Amish laid heavy emphasis on the New Birth, personal holiness and Sunday School education.
 The ones who wanted to preserve the old way of the Beachy became the Old Beachy Amish.

 In 1966, the New Order Amish were formed after certain congregations left the Old Order Amish due to issues regarding salvation and "the use of modern agricultural methods".
-The Old Order Amish believe that they have a "hope for salvation", believing that "joining with other church members to live according to the Ordnung and the Bible will give them the strength to lives worthy of salvation".
+The Old Order Amish believe that they have a "hope for salvation", reckoning that "joining with other church members to live according to the Ordnung and the Bible will give them the strength to lives worthy of salvation".
 The New Order Amish, on the other hand, affirm that a believer can have assurance—"that one can know the state of his soul while on earth".